 We can be in God’s presence now, but we still have to come to Him consecrated.

-We need to be washed in the blood of Jesus for the forgiveness of our sins and the removing of unrighteousness.
-We are baptized in water to bury our old lives and to raise up in new life in Christ.
+We need to be washed in the blood of Jesus for the forgiveness of our sins and the removal of unrighteousness.
+We are baptized in water to bury our old lives and to raise us to new life in Christ.

 We choose to be part of that holy nation God promised.
 We choose to be made holy, set apart for God’s purposes and not our own.

 To be consecrated we still need to wash.
 We aren’t to come to God because our need drives us to Him.
 We aren’t to come to God because our loneliness or desires drive us to Him to try and get some needs met.